 The L. E. Smoot Memorial Library provides informational, recreational and educational materials and programs to the citizens of King George County.
 The mission of the L.E.
 Smoot Memorial Library is to enhance the quality of life for the entire King George County community by providing services, programs, and a balanced collection, all of which fulfill educational, informational, cultural, and recreational needs and interests in an atmosphere that is welcoming, safe and respectful.
-The Library Board has recently appointed a new Library Director.

-The Library currently employs four full-time and eight part-time staff, and is open seven days a week (62 hours) during the school year, and six days a week (58 hours) during the summer.
+The Library currently employs five full-time and eight part-time staff, and is open seven days per week (September - May)